widdowquinn/pyani/README.md

 - hadamard matrix (dot product of identity and coverage matrices)

 The heatmaps also include dendrograms, clustering the rows and columns by overall similarity.

+**Note:** Running `pyani plot` with a large number of genomes (~500) can cause problems with the image output, including:

+- labels in `.png` files to be difficult to read, and
+- `.pdf` files to render slowly.

+This happens when the default value for `--method` (`seaborn`) is used.

+Using `--method mpl` produces clearer and less unwieldy outputs, and removes the score text.

+Please be aware that the matrix orientation changes between these two options; so, with Seaborn (the default), the orientation is `\`, while with matplotlib (`--method mpl`) the orientation is `/`.

 ### 6. Classifying Genomes from Analysis Results